giopolykra/Deco_Profiles/README.md

 - [ ] Implement the option for Gradient factors and M-values
 - [ ] Fix login issues
 - [ ] Add a line for the cretical no-decompression ceiling in the same plot
+- [ ] Fix the conservatism for the rule of 3rds and rule of halves